 How does the program work?

 A youth group leader or individual youth should first review the information contained on this web page and then contact an SVT staff member, Laura Mattei or Dan Stimson, about their interest.
 We will discuss potential projects, suitability and timing and choose an appropriate project.
 Project selection may include site visits.
 SVT staff provides guidance and technical support throughout the project.
-In the towns of Framingham, Sudbury, Wayland and Westborough, we have an SVT volunteer adult liaison who works with the youth or youths through their project.

 - Baiting Brook Welch - Create Interpretive material and relocate existing kiosk.